adwaitratnaparkhi/ppa_transformer/README.md

 This repository contains scripts to create transformer-based deep learning models for the prepositional phrase attachment problem, as described in:

 Adwait Ratnaparkhi and Atul Kumar.
 (2021).
 Resolving Prepositional Phrase Attachment Ambiguities with Contextualized Word Embeddings.
 In Proceedings of
 ICON-2021: 18th International Conference on Natural Language Processing.
 National Institute of Technology, Silchar, India.
+December 16-19, 2021

 # Building the data